E-d-d-i-e-A/Alx_DjangoLearnLab/api_project/README.md

 # API Project - Django REST Framework

 ## Overview
 This is a Django REST Framework project for building APIs.
-The project includes a Book API with CRUD operations.
+The project includes a Book API with full CRUD operations using ViewSets and Routers.

 ## Project Setup